Model department

 Shoe lasts

-The later shoe is only as good as the last on which it is built.
-This simulates the human foot and its characteristics during production.
+The finished shoe is only as good as the last on which it is built.
+During production, this simulates the human foot, including its characteristics.

 Stanzerei